olpeh/olpeh.github.io/_posts/2021-02-23-modern-marquee.md

 </article>
 ```

-And here's a link to a codepen with the above content and a functioning version of it.

 ## Accessibility Aspects

 Having animations and motion on a webpage can make some people feel physically ill or sick.
 That's why it is important that we as developers provide the users a way to opt-in to reduced motion.
 Many operating systems provide on option on the system level to set a `prefers reduced motion` setting, and you as a web developer can use that for reducing the motion using the [prefers-reduced-motion](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-reduced-motion){:target="\_blank"}{:rel="noopener noreferrer"} media query.